65536william/docspring-documentation/docs/index.md

-# Welcome to Docspring Documentation

-DocSpring makes it easy to fill out and generate PDFs.
-Automagically.

-1. Create a template.
+# What is DocSpring?

+DocSpring is a speedy cloud API which enables you to generate PDFs dynamically.

-Upload existing PDFs in the editor.
-Or design a new HTML page with dynamic fields directly in the code.
+First you create an empty PDF template in the editor.
+You can import existing documents, or design a new dynamic page using HTML.

-2. Build a form.
-Design a form to match your UI, or create an easy web form.
-You can embed our web forms too.

-3. Submit the data.
+Then connect our API and the template ID to your form – websites, apps, and CRMs all integrate well.
+Alternatively, you can use our free form builder, and we'll host.

-Your user fills in the form, and then you send the data as a JSON object to our API.
-Web forms do this by default.
+Now your user simply fills in the form and clicks 'submit'.
+Your form should send the data to our API as a JSON object.

-4. Your PDF is generated.
-Our API returns a download link to the filled-in PDF, almost immediately.
-Welcome to a speedy workflow.
+Boom!
+Our servers automatically fill out your template with the data, and then our API returns a link to download the PDF.
+DocSpring is very fast.

+## Who uses DocSpring?

+Most of our users take advantage of the API to automate their workflows and to make filling out documents less dull for their customers.

+Imagine trying to get car insurance fifty years ago.
+An agent would need to handwrite your details onto a piece of paper, slowly going through each line.
+It's a waste of time all round, it's prone to errors, and the document only lives in some remote filing cabinet.

+DocSpring revolutionises this bureaucratic process.
+Our users build elegant, easy forms for their customers.
+The PDFs are generated within seconds and are available worldwide in the cloud.
+Everything is automatic: no need for an agent any more.

+## How does DocSpring work?